 Europe is a crypto-friendly continent with over thousands of service providers present in the region.
 Among all of these European countries, Bitcoin Cash (along with other cryptos) is quite popular in the United Kingdom.
 As there are plenty of services that offer BCH trading, it can become hard to choose the best for UK citizens.

-And this service is eToro.
-Along with choosing the broker as the best exchange for Bitcoin Cash in this article, eToro is the best solution for UK citizens to buy BCH as well.
+And this service is Binance.
+Along with choosing the broker as the best platform for Bitcoin Cash in this article, Binance is the best solution for UK citizens to buy BCH as well.
 The broker offers outright Bitcoin Cash trading with an FCA regulated service.
 The platform is easy to use, newbie-friendly, featuring a lightning fast registration and verification process, social trading features, and multiple payment methods (including PayPal and credit cards) that you can use to fund your account.

 Checking the stats, North America is the top crypto-friendly continent in the world.
 There are over 2,000 payment services that are offering solutions for cryptocurrencies – Bitcoin Cash included – and blockchain technology.
 As a part of digital currency exchanges and brokers are focusing on European customers – and some of them exclude US and Canadian citizens due to the strict regulations in both countries – it is crucial to choose the best exchange for the locals in both countries.